bbgatch/portfolio/_posts/2020-08-17-mm-digital-companies-scotland.md

 ---
 layout: post
-title: Where are digital companies based on Scotland?
+title: Where are digital companies based in Scotland?
 date: 2020-08-17
 category: makeover-monday
 ---